aaemnnosttv/wp-cli-valet-command/PREREQUISITES.md

 > _Note: Linux users should use [Valet-linux](https://github.com/cpriego/valet-linux) instead, a fork of the original project that shares most of the same `valet` commands powering this `wp-cli` plugin._

-2) Using this package also requires [WP-CLI](http://wp-cli.org/), v0.23.0 or greater.

-Confirm your `wp-cli` environment works by running `wp cli info` and proceed if the output looks something like:
+2) Confirm your `wp-cli` environment works and meets the minimum version specified below by running `wp cli info` and proceed if the output looks something like:
 ```
 PHP binary:	/usr/bin/php7.0
 PHP version:	7.0.22-0ubuntu0.16.04.1